Bank of Nature is a design initiative

 Conflicts of interest

-Frustration about the minimal response to the scale of the environmental and social crises we face is directed at either government or business building value through markets.
+We are frustrated about the minimal response to the scale of the environmental and social crises we face.
+Anger is directed at either government or businesses building value through markets.
 Both government and markets are guided by scarcity economics, which suggests value increases as resources decrease.
-Growth and value are either legal or policy imperatives as part of the aged status quo.
+As part of a very old status quo, imperatives like “growth” and “value” are imposed legally or through policy.
 Those imperatives are more important than initiatives like climate and social remedies that are a drag on performance and value.
-There is an internal conflict of interest with the key players entrusted with managing our global crises.
-Bank of Nature introduces an independent proxy for nature that operates with out the conflict and focusses directly on the problems.
+It leads to inaction and anger and growing threats.
+This is the impact of the internal conflict of interest within the key players entrusted with managing our global crises.
+Bank of Nature introduces an independent proxy for nature that operates with out the conflict and focusses directly on the problems on our path to endgame sustainability.

 to future legal claims